top of page

 Get rid of all your debts

-But honestly speaking sooner or later your debts are going to burn a deeper hole in your pocket and a time will come when your debts will completely eat up your investment budget.
-So the sooner you become debt free, the better it is from retirement planning’s point of view.
+But honestly speaking, sooner or later, your debts are going to burn a deeper hole in your pocket, and a time will come when your debts will completely eat up your investment budget.
+So the sooner you become debt-free, the better it is from retirement planning’s point of view.

 Make sure that you diversify your investment portfolio